top of page

 ITINERARY

 There are several ways to go about planning a trip to Havasupai, and a lot of it has to do with the time of the year you visit.
-Below is the itinerary we used for our July trip.
+I’ve dropped our July itinerary below.
 Note that July is the hottest month of the year to visit, so we mapped out a plan that would have us in the water during the day, and hiking at night.
 Might not work for an October visit.

 8 AM - Land in Las Vegas; rent a car; hearty breakfast in Las Vegas; stock up on groceries and supplies